pflagerd/toadstool-logo/work-instructions/This work instruction shows how to go from an svg to gcode.md

 ![image-20250311140644970](/home/oy753c/.config/Typora/typora-user-images/image-20250311140644970.png)

-Step 1 is to open the file in
+Step 1 is to open the file with Inkscape as shown above.
+You can see this process [here](https://github.com/pflagerd/toadstool-logo/blob/master/videos/How%20to%20remove%20gcodetools-generated%20components%20of%20inkscape%20drawing.mkv)